api3dao/contracts/docs/contracts/api3-server-v1/api3serverv1.md

 However, the alternative to requiring full participation causes a critical vulnerability.

 Say that the data from 21 parties are aggregated in a synchronous manner.
-It is generally understood that this aggregation can be compromised with at least 11 malicious parties.
+It is generally misunderstood that this aggregation can be compromised with at least 11 malicious parties.
-However, to avoid data feed-level downtime, data feeds that are updated synchronously are often configured to be able to update even if some of the parties are late or unavailable.
+However, to avoid data feed-level downtime, data feeds that are updated synchronously are often configured to be able to come to an initial consensus even if some of the parties are late or unavailable.
-For example, Chainlink deems 14 responses to be adequate to come to an initial consensus in such a setting.
+(For example, 14 out of 21 is often deemed to be adequate for an initial consensus in such a setting.)
-This means that in the case that 7 parties are coincidentally unresponsive or even only late (due to a node bug, a global Cloudflare outage, etc.), 14 parties will be allowed to form a consensus, where 7 malicious parties are enough to compromise the data feed.
+This means that in the case that 7 parties are coincidentally unresponsive or even merely late (due to a node bug, a global Cloudflare outage, etc.), 14 parties will be allowed to form an initial consensus, where 7 malicious parties are enough to compromise the data feed.
-Therefore, the security guarantees of synchronously updated data feeds are much lower than what the general public is led to believe (in this case, a 34% attack suffices to control the data feed rather than the implied 51%).
+Therefore, the security guarantees of synchronously updated data feeds are much lower than what the general public is led to believe (in this example, a 34% attack suffices to control the data feed rather than the implied 51%).

 As a solution to this issue, Api3ServerV1 enables each [API provider](../../glossary.md#api-provider) to maintain a single-source data feed of their own, a [Beacon](../../glossary.md#beacon), and enables arbitrary combinations of these Beacons to be aggregated on-chain to form [Beacon sets](../../glossary.md#beacon-set).
 In the case that an issue debilitates the infrastructure of an API provider, their individual Beacon will stop getting updated, yet its most recent value will continue contributing to the Beacon set aggregation.